perfsonar/microdep/README.md

 ## Configuring

-The Microdep add-on currently examines `/etc/perfsonar/psconfig/pscheduler.d/toolkit-webui.json` for measurement topologies.
-Changes made to this file (manually or via a psConfig tool) is detected automatically.

-To enable Microdep analysis of a bglatency test, add the `"output-raw":true` to the tests spec-structure.
+As the Microdep add-on relies on raw-data from tests to perform analysis, only selected tests will be analyzed (assuming the *perfsonar-raw-data package* is installed):
+  * **traceroute tests** : All tests as the all supply raw data.
+  * **latencybg  tests** : All tests where the flag **"output-raw": true** is included as attribute in the **"spec"**-structure of a test (see `microdep-tests.json.example`).

-## Accessing
+## Accessing analytic results

-Analytic results from Microdep is available via https://my-toolkit-host/microdep
+Analytic results from Microdep is available via https://<my-host>/microdep.